 In October 2018, the International Accounting Standards Board amended IFRS 3, Business Combinations, seeking to clarify whether an acquisition transaction results in the acquisition of an asset or the acquisition of a business.
 The amendments are effective for acquisition transactions on or after January 1, 2020, although earlier application was permitted.
 The amended standard has a narrower definition of a business, which could result in the recognition of fewer business combinations than under the previous standard; the implication of this is that amounts which may have been recognized as goodwill in a business combination under the previous standard may now be recognized as allocations to net identifiable assets acquired under the amended standard (with an associated effect in an entity's results of operations that would differ from the effect of goodwill having been recognized).
-The Company will apply the standard prospectively from May 1, 2020.
-The effects of the amended standard on our financial performance and disclosure will be dependent on the facts and circumstances of any future acquisition transactions and the Company does not expect any material impact.
+The Company applied the standard prospectively from May 1, 2020 and does not have any material impact.